-Defendant Herrick is the Director of Health Services for VDOC.
+Defendant Herrick is the Director of Services for VDOC.
 He is responsible for ensuring that all VDOC prisoners, including [] Reyes, have adequate access to health services.
-On information and belief, Defendant Herrick has failed to institute a policy requiring all that mental health staff use interpretation services when communicating with limited English proficiency prisoners such as [] Reyes.
-Defendant Herrick is well aware that VDOC has limited English proficiency prisoners and that without interpretation services, there exists a significant and unacceptable risk that mental illness will qo undiagnosed or misdiagnosed in this population.
+On information and belief, Defendant Herrick has failed to institute a policy requiring all that mental health staff interpretation services when communicating with limited English proficiency prisoners such as [] Defendant Herrick is well aware that VDOC has limited English proficiency prisoners and that interpretation services, there exists a significant and unacceptable risk that mental illness will undiagnosed or misdiagnosed in this population.
 Defendant Herrick is also aware that long-term solitary confinement causes and exacerbates mental illness.
-Yet Defendant Herrick failed to ensure that mental health staff properly assess solitary confinement prisoners for decompensation and advocate for the removal of prisoners like [] Reyes who have decompensated in such conditions.
-As a result of Defendant Herrick's actions omissions, Reves continues to and [] suffer in unconstitutional conditions in solitary confinement, and his mental health will decline.
+Yet Defendant Herrick failed to ensure that mental health staff properly assess solitary confinement prisoners for decompensation and advocate for the removal of prisoners [] Reyes who have decompensated in conditions.
+As a result of Defendant Herrick's actions omissions, Reves continues to [] suffer unconstitutional conditions in solitary confinement, and his mental health will decline.